PhilopaterSh/Ph.Sh_URL/README.md

 go install github.com/PhilopaterSh/Ph.Sh_url@latest
 ```

 This will download and compile the newest version, replacing your old executable.
+The tool's version, defined in `main.go`, should be incremented with each significant update or improvement.

 To check the currently installed version, use the `-version` flag: